We were recently asked, “Who is the best heel wrestler of all time?” This got us thinking…

 After a tour with FMWFMW in Japan in 1989, LeDuc retired from the ring except for a one-off tag team match with Phil Hickerson against Jerry Lawler and Jimmy Valiant in 1995.
 LeDuc suffered from diabetes later in life and died on May 1, 1999, after developing a lung infection.
 He was 54 years old.

-Ray, from Los Angeles, asks about African-Americans and world titles: “You guys said Ron Simmons was the first Black man to hold a significant world heavyweight title.
+From Los Angeles, Ray asks about African-Americans and world titles: “You guys said Ron Simmons was the first Black man to hold a significant world heavyweight title.
 What about Bearcat Wright?”

 Bearcat Wright held the WWA “world” title for Mike LeBell in Los Angeles.
 Of course, LA is a major media market, so you could absolutely make the argument for him.
 There’s also the fact that Freddie Blassie defended the WWA title in Japan, so it’s certainly more of a “world title” than, say, Dick the Bruiser’s Indianapolis-based WWA title.
 But — BUT — LeBell’s WWA title was created when he pulled out of the NWA.